5G Core Network Setup

 • YateNRF: NRF

-‘Register to NRF’ is a parameter with bool value.
-The ‘default’ option in each Instance for this field, is the value set above in Common Instances Settings.
+The ‘Register to NRF’ field is a boolean (true/false) option.
+By default, each instance will use the value set in the Common Instances Settings.

 5G Core Network Setup 54